-Dr. Kim is an Associate Scientist in the Department of Ophthalmology and Visual Sciences at the University of Wisconsin School of Medicine and Public Health.
+Dr. Kim is a Senior Scientist in the Department of Ophthalmology and Visual Sciences at the University of Wisconsin School of Medicine and Public Health.
 She is a visual psychophysicist with extensive training and experience in research neurophysiology and electrophysiology.
 She has worked with an array of vertebrate species in the investigation of retinal and subcortical function.
 She has specific background experience in the nonhuman and human aging visual systems and in nonhuman primate experimental glaucoma.

 Regional choroidal blood flow and multifocal electroretinography in experimental glaucoma in rhesus macaques.